TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 pick 05e5413 Create third file and create fourth file
 ~~~

-Rename the commit to `Create first and second file`, then finish the rebase.
+Rename the 1st commit message to `Create first and second file`, delete commit message #2, then finish the rebase.
 That's it!
 Run `git log` and see how the first two commits got squashed together.

 #### Splitting Up a Commit